iwilkey/toasty/README.md

 A python video game designed by eight 3rd-8th grade kids.

-The project started January 2nd and three months laster, a group of awesome kids, with the help of two mentors, made a video game start to finish.
+The project started January 2nd and three months laster, a group of awesome kids, with the help of two mentors, programmed a video game start to finish.

 They made everything!
 From the story, to the art, to the gameplay (Except the music), they all grouped together and made this happen.

 # Game Information
 Name: Toasty Visits Area 51

 Language: Python

 Libraries: Arcade and random

 Controls: Arrow keys and space bar

 # How to play